bpeel/pucxobot/README.md

 ## Building

+To build the server, you first need to install libcurl, json-c and meson.
+On Fedora you can install them with the following command:

+    sudo dnf install json-c-devel libcurl-devel meson ninja-build

-To build the server, type the following:
+Next, to build the project type the following:

     mkdir build && cd build
     meson ..
     ninja

 Before running it, you need to create a configuration file in `~/.pucxobot/conf.txt`.
+You can either run the server as the Telegram bot, the website or both at the same time.

 ## Telegram Bot